CKalitin/ckalitin.github.io/_posts/2025-10-13-managing-technical-teams.md

 ### **Small Strong Teams**

- - Benefits of small strong teams
-    - Engineers as ground truth
-    - Rapid decision making (docking collar or rules)
-    - Autonomously attacking critical path problems (Overholter)
-    - Some projects require this (MCC)

-Structure:
-- Extremely fast decision making (course correction blog post)
-- Engineers all know exactly how they fit into the product and their interfaces
-- Engineers individually attack critical path problems
-- Examples:
-    - MCC is only possible with a small team of exceptional engineers (Boeing happens when this fails)
-    - Dennis Overholter independently discovering the stealth problem
-    - Elon Dragon Docking Collar

-"If the team is small and strong, then engineers and the code are the source of truth.
-So, they [engineers] have the source of truth, not some manager."
+*"If the team is small and strong, then engineers and the code are the source of truth.
+So, they [engineers] have the source of truth, not some dmanager."*
  \- *[Andrej Karpathy](https://x.com/rohanpaul_ai/status/1977266545333297525)*

-"The Skunk Works manager must be delegated practically complete control of his program in all aspects."
+*"The Skunk Works manager must be delegated practically complete control of his program in all aspects."*
- \- Kelly Johnson's Skunk Works Operating Rule #1
+ \- *Kelly Johnson's Skunk Works Operating Rule #1*

 Most importantly, a small number of exceptionally competent engineers can extremely rapidly make decisions that advance progress to their shared goal.
 If all engineers have ownership over their individual systems, they have the authority to make decisions they find useful quickly.
 This decreases the timeline to completion of a project.
-However, this only works if the decisions made rapidly are the right decisions, hence the prefix "exceptionally competent".
+However, this only works if the decisions made rapidly are the right decisions, hence the prefix "exceptionally competent."

-"There must be a minimum number of reports required, but important work must be recorded thoroughly."
+*"There must be a minimum number of reports required, but important work must be recorded thoroughly."*
- \- Kelly Johnson's Skunk Works Operating Rule #5
+ \- *Kelly Johnson's Skunk Works Operating Rule #5*

 Furthermore, a small team means all engineers can easily interface with each other without excessive documentation or meetings.
 All engineers must understand how changing their system affects other systems and must understand all relevant interfaces.
 A subset of being an exceptionally competent engineer is being interdisciplinary, and this helps when interfacing with other engineers and systems.

-“The number of people having any connection to the project must be restricted in an almost vicious manner.
-Use a small number of good people.”
+*“The number of people having any connection to the project must be restricted in an almost vicious manner.
+Use a small number of good people.”*
- \- Kelly Johnson's Skunk Works Operating Rule #3
+ \- *Kelly Johnson's Skunk Works Operating Rule #3*

 The marginal addition of an engineer to a project makes interfacing more difficult, as there is another person making decisions to interface with.
 A greater number of engineers increases overhead, which is the fundamental reason why large teams move so slowly.
 Rapid decision making also becomes harder as more people must be consulted / interfaced with.